apache/accumulo-proxy/README.md

     ./bin/accumulo-proxy -p conf/proxy.properties
     ```

+# Docker Environment

+The Accumulo Proxy can also now be packaged and started in a Docker container, see the [DOCKER.md](DOCKER.md) for full details.

 # Build language specific bindings

 Bindings have been built in `src/main/` for Java, Python, and Ruby.